Guide to

 What is the Illinois Biometric Information Privacy Act?

-What Businesses Are Subject to BIPA?
+What businesses are subject to BIPA?

 BIPA covers all private sector employers with employees in the state of Illinois that want to collect biometric information.
 However, this act does not apply to financial institutions subject to the Gramm-Leach-Bliley Act.
 Further, this act does not apply to contractors, subcontractors or agents of state or municipal government agencies.